-Even though our genes need sex to propagate, nobody is born inherently knowing how to have hot, mutually pleasure-oriented sex.
+Even though our genes need sex to propagate, nobody is born inherently knowing how to communicate and build up hot, mutually pleasure-oriented sex.
 It's something we discover over time.
 And nobody is ever going to know everything about sex.
-It’s such a broad topic with so many intricacies.
 That's like saying you know everything love, health, or food.

-But you're much more likely to find a food you love if you're trying new things.
+But you're much more likely to find what you love if you're trying new things.
 Sometimes you'll try something that makes you feel lukewarm.
-Sometimes, something really delicious elevates your standards.
+Sometimes, something really delicious you try at a buffet elevates your standards.
 And sometimes, someone serves a better peach cobbler than what you can make yourself.
 But isn't the satisfaction of tasting it still wonderful?

 We all come in different shapes and sizes, and our sexual anatomy and preferences also have much variety.
-Think of me as like a stylist: I'm here to help you find something that suits you.
+Even your life experiences will heavily influence your kinks.
+So think of me as a stylist: I'm here to help you find something that suits you.

 If you're feeling overwhelmed by the options, feel free to contact me.